niolabs/docs/docs/services/service-design-patterns/environment-variables.md

 2. A staging environment used for validation and testing.
 3. A local test environment used for building blocks or writing service unit tests.

 For any of these setups, the use of environment variables can help you.
-If you find that a value may differ from one environment to the next \(e.g., an IP address, a database password, whether a service should run or not\), then replace that value with an environment variable and create a different env file for the respective environment.
-For example, your production env file \(`prod.env`\) may look something like this:
+If you find that a value may differ from one environment to the next \(e.g., an IP address, a database password, whether a service should run or not\), then replace that value with an environment variable and create a different `.env` file for the respective environment.
+For example, your production `.env` file \(`prod.env`\) may look something like this:

 ```
 DB_HOST: real-data-host.com